Citation Appeals - Hearing Procedures

 When any person is accused of violating any of The University of Mississippi parking/driving regulations, they have the right to appeal the fines associated with a ticket within 7 days of the offense (regular business days).

-(a) Visitors, retirees, vendors, construction, and other staff who are non-benefits eligible are required to appeal in person at the Department of Parking and Transportation office in Lester Hall Rm 110, Monday thru Friday, 7:30am to 4:30pm, within 7 business days of the date the ticket was issued.
+(a) Visitors, retirees, vendors, construction, and other staff who are non-benefits eligible are required to appeal in person at the Department of Parking and Transportation main office, Monday thru Friday, 7:30am to 4:30pm, within 7 business days of the date the ticket was issued.

 (b) Visitors who are not able to return to campus and appear in person may appeal by emailing firstname.lastname@example.org within 7 business days of the date the ticket was issued.
 Please include citation and vehicle information along with reasoning for the appeal.